suryam789/edge-ai-suites/robotics-ai-suite/docs/robotics/dev_guide/tutorials_amr/navigation/its-customization.md

 n:
 ```

-The minimum number of samples that is required in an area defined by `w` and
+The minimum number of samples that is required in an area defined by `w` and `h`.
-`h`

 ## ITS Path Planner Plugin Parameters modification

 ### Default ITS Planner

 You can modify plugin parameters by editing the `planner_server` section
 in the configuration file below for the `default ITS planner`: